stevencombs/retrocombs.github.io/_drafts/BLOG POST - A Mac user's guide to the Chromebook.md

 To select a search result, use the arrow up/down keys to highlight and press return.

-You can also use the search box to make quick calculations and conversions, as you can with spotlight.
+You can also use the search box to make quick calculations and conversions, as you can with Spotlight.
 Instead of a search query, just enter your calculation or conversion such as:

 * 2+2*7
 * tablespoons in a 1/4 cup